wp-plugins/wp-conversion-boxes/README.txt

 = Using FTP =

 1. Download `wp-conversion-boxes.zip`
-2. Extract the `plugin-name` directory to your computer
+2. Extract the `wp-conversion-boxes` directory to your computer
-3. Upload the `plugin-name` directory to the `/wp-content/plugins/` directory
+3. Upload the `wp-conversion-boxes` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard